University English Co-Teacher

 C. Native/fluent speaker of Spanish

 Peace Corps Mexico’s host universities are located mainly in central Mexico.
 Some are established on the outskirts of medium- to large-sized cities.
 Some are near industrial parks where students have internships, or adjacent to networks of small towns to provide access to students from rural areas.
 Some are in small towns tucked away in the mountains.
 Volunteers may have to commute up to one hour each way on public transportation to get to their universities, although a one-hour commute is very rare.
-Volunteers are expected to work at least 32 hours per week on campus with roughly 50% of that time dedicated to co-teaching, 25% for planning and co-planning, and another 25% for extra-curricular activities.
+Volunteers are expected to work at least 32 hours per week on campus with roughly 50% of that time dedicated to co-teaching, 25% for tutoring students, planning and co-planning, 12.5% for extra-curricular activities, and another 12.5% for institutional projects.
 Some Volunteers may need to stay on campus longer due to the aforementioned limited bus schedules.
 Volunteers may occasionally be asked to substitute and solo-teach a class for university English teachers who are sick or must attend a conference or required training events.

 Host family stays are required during the 10-week Pre-Service Training (PST) and during the first three months of service.
-After living with a host family for the first three months of service, you may arrange to stay with your host family if they are able to continue hosting you, or you can seek other options which may include a room in a shared house, a small unoccupied apartment for rent, or a section of a family’s house.
-Your host family may be a two-parent family with kids, a grandmother living alone, a single parent who works all day, or any other variation of a host family.
+After living with a host family for the first three months of service, Volunteers may arrange to stay with their host family if they are able to continue hosting them, or can seek other options which may include a room in a shared house, a small unoccupied apartment for rent, or a section of a family’s house.
+Host families may be a two-parent family with kids, a grandmother living alone, a single parent who works all day, or any other variation of a host family.